 Getting started with quail is so simple, and we are offering a quick set up kit.
-We picked celadon quail eggs up on our insane road trip this May from Miami, Florida back to our farm in Bucksport, Maine.
+We picked celadon quail eggs up on our insane road trip this May.
 They hatched on Memorial Day, and the first hen began laid two days after they hit the six-week mark, which is generally accepted as the earliest laying date for this breed of quail.
 All of the hens were laying by seven weeks.

 - No roosts